kiok46/react-native-collidable/README.md

 <img src="https://user-images.githubusercontent.com/7335120/28745749-1a3e3dde-749c-11e7-8dbf-802b004a642c.gif" width="350">

-Note: Only tested with iOS, not recommended to be used until `version 1.0` is released.
+### Note: Only tested with iOS, not recommended to be used until `version 1.0` is released.

+Find a working example on Expo: https://exp.host/@kiok46/collidable

 #### Properties